Etondi/Web_Scraping/README.md

 8. [References](#references)

 ## Project Overview
-This project involves scraping data from a Wikipedia page that lists the largest companies in the United States by revenue.
-The goal is to extract this data, clean it, and analyze it to gain insights into the top-performing companies.
+This project involves scraping data from a Wikipedia page listing the largest companies in the United States by revenue.
+The goal is to extract this data into a DataFrame for analysis to gain insights into the top-performing companies.

 ## Data Sources
 - **Wikipedia Page**: [List of largest companies in the United States by revenue](https://en.wikipedia.org/wiki/List_of_largest_companies_in_the_United_States_by_revenue)